 - 1/4 cup sugar

-- In a small saucepan, combine the cream, ginger, cinnamon stick and orange peel; bring to a boil.
+- In a small saucepan, combine the cream, ginger, cinnamon stick and orange zest; bring to a boil.
 Reduce heat; simmer, covered, for 10 minutes.
 Remove from the heat; strain and discard solids.
 Stir in syrup and nutmeg.

 - In a large saucepan, bring water to a boil; stir in the oats, apricots, cherries and salt.
 Reduce heat to medium; cook for 5 minutes, stirring occasionally.
 Remove from the heat; stir in brown sugar and 1/4 cup ginger cream.
 Let stand, covered, for 2 minutes.

 - Grease four 10-oz. broiler-safe ramekins with butter; place on a baking sheet.
 Divide raspberries among ramekins.
 Spoon oatmeal over raspberries; sprinkle evenly with sugar.
 Broil 4-6 in. from the heat for 7-9 minutes or until sugar is caramelized.
 Serve with remaining ginger cream.
-Yield: 4 servings.

 I have made this recipe several times.
 It's a great way to liven up plain old oatmeal.
 So delicious!